Hamilton Thorne Ltd. (TSXV:HTL) shares have risen more than 12% since Capital Ideas wrote about the company 16 months ago

 Hamilton Thorne Ltd. (TSXV:HTL) produces and sells laboratory equipment, consumables, as well as software and services to providers of Assisted Reproductive Technology (ART) – technologies and procedures used to enhance the rate of successful pregnancy.

-[Editor’s Note: Shares of Hamilton Thorne have jumped more than 16%, and as much as 33%, since Capital Ideas wrote about the company about seven weeks ago.]
+[Editor’s Note: Hamilton Thorne shares have risen more than 12% since Capital Ideas wrote about the company 16 months ago.]

 [Please click here to get immediate access to curated research in the weekly Capital Ideas Digest with our free 30-Day Trial.]